Mr. Derek Armstrong Chan

 Mr. Leo Chi-hang Yim is the Senior Management Services Officer of the Efficiency Unit under the Chief Secretary for Administration’s Office.
 He is mainly responsible for conducting management consultancy studies for various government bureaux and departments, ranging from business case assessment, business process reengineering, change management and application of technology.
 Mr Yim holds a Bachelor’s Degree in Electrical and Electronic Engineering from the University of Hong Kong, a Bachelor’s Degree in Laws from the Manchester Metropolitan University and a Master’s Degree in Laws from the University of London.

-Miss HO is a civil engineer by profession.
-She have been serving in various government departments since 2003 and involved in many infrastructure projects including sewerage projects and land development projects.
-Her involvement in public engagement exercise during the planning stage of these projects also equipped her with experience in promoting government policies and handling public views.
-Miss HO holds a Bachelor’s Degree in Civil and Structural Engineering and a Master’s Degree in Environmental Management from the University of Hong Kong.
+Ms. Stephenie Wai-yee Ho is a civil engineer by profession.
+She has served in various government departments since 2003 and been involved in many infrastructure projects including sewerage projects and land development projects.
+Her involvement in the public engagement exercise during the planning stage of these projects also equipped her with experience in promoting government policies and handling public views.
+Ms. Ho holds a Bachelor’s Degree in Civil and Structural Engineering and a Master’s Degree in Environmental Management from the University of Hong Kong.

-Miss Ho is the Senior Administrative Officer (Strategy Development) of the Office of the Government Chief Information Officer.
+Ms. Kimmey Wing-kwan Ho is the Senior Administrative Officer (Strategy Development) of the Office of the Government Chief Information Officer.
 She joined the Administrative Service in 2008 and has served in the Commerce and Economic Development Bureau and Home Affairs Department.
-Miss Ho holds a Bachelor's Degree in Japanese Studies from the Chinese University of Hong Kong and a Master's Degree in International Public Affairs from the University of Hong Kong.
+Ms. Ho holds a Bachelor's Degree in Japanese Studies from the Chinese University of Hong Kong and a Master's Degree in International Public Affairs from the University of Hong Kong.

-I was born and raised in Hong Kong.
-My bachelor degree was earned at the University of Hong Kong with majors in Social Sciences and Law.
-I joined the Hong Kong SAR Government as an Administrative Officer as soon as I graduated in 2009.
-My interests include education and social welfare policies, especially how these policies could resolve structural poverty.
-Besides, I am also keen to learn more about the interaction between the visible and invisible hands in a free market.
-As for my personal interests, I like performing arts and dancing.
-I look forward to beginning my studies at Goldman School of Public Policy and wishing everyone a wonderful stay at UC Berkeley!
+Ms. Joey Cho-yi Lee was born and raised in Hong Kong.
+She joined the Hong Kong SAR Government as an Administrative Officer in 2009.
+Her interests include education and social welfare policies, especially how such policies have the potential to resolve structural poverty.
+She is interested in learning more about the interaction between the visible and invisible hands in a free market.
+She enjoys the performing arts and dancing.
+Ms. Lee received her bachelor's degree in Social Sciences and Law at the University of Hong Kong.